Action-Space Entropy Regularization in Bayesian Markowitz: Value Function Structure

 The complete value function is thus

 \begin{remark}[Policy independence of entropy premium] The entropy premium $D = \eta m^2 + \zeta$ is independent of wealth $x$.
-Since the optimal policy \eqref{eq:optimal-policy} depends only on $V_x$ and $V_{xx}$, which involve only $A$, the function $D$ does not affect optimal behavior.
-It captures the expected cost of entropy regularization, not a guide to action. \end{remark}
+Since the optimal policy \eqref{eq:optimal-policy} depends only on $V_x$, $V_{xm}$, and $V_{xx}$, all of which involve only $A$, the function $D$ does not affect optimal behavior.
+It captures the expected cost of entropy regularization; it does not guide the optimal policy. \end{remark}